kylebakerio/a-dynamic-reflection/README.md

 - you can also try sticking a mirror below a translucent floor, instead of sticking a translucent surface on top of your floor, which should be more performant than this library's reflective floor implementation.
 That seems to produce a less reliable result, though, because of transparency issues. :/
 You can see that demonstrated here: https://aframe-mirror-floor.glitch.me/diarmid-floor.html
+- benefit of this method: because the reflection is from an envMap, you are free to do whatever you want to the material of the floor layer, such as adjusting roughness and metalness and color.
+- downside: reduced opacity is necessary, but that also reduces intensity of shadows, so finding a balance is necessary if you also want live shadows.
+Also, some opacity is necessary, so it will modify the appearance of your floor.

 ![Screenshot from 2023-02-24 03-26-48](https://user-images.githubusercontent.com/6391152/221391833-52139802-b55a-4b03-ac21-6cd1169cc40b.png)
 ![Screenshot from 2023-02-25 21-49-24](https://user-images.githubusercontent.com/6391152/221391837-b245b256-0e6e-4f7d-a0ff-80ddea6b7c9b.png)